100 Days to Heaven: Guest cast

+Promotion

+This series has been developed by Mga Anghel Na Walang Langit, Princess Sarah, May Bukas Pa, Agua Bendita, Momay, Noah, and Mutya due its genre of family, child-oriented, fantasy and religious drama series that has been produced by Dreamscape Entertainment lineup since 2005.
+It co-existed with Budoy from October 10 to November 18, 2011, and was succeeded by the said series.

 Reception

 Ratings

 100 Days premiered with a 32.1% rating based on Kantar Media Ratings.
 Since then, the show has been a constant top-rater on its timeslot.
-On its series finale, the show garnered an impressive 38.7%.
+On its series finale, the show garnered a 38.7%.
 According to a survey done by Kantar Media Data, 100 Days, along with fellow ABS-CBN show, Minsan Lang Kita Iibigin, was the most watched program for the third quarter of 2011.